gar2511/2212/README.md

 - Exercise to maintain health
 - Take to vet when health is low
 - Give gifts to increase affection
+- Your pet will die if health reaches zero

 ### Inventory System
 - Purchase items using earned points
-- Access inventory through the main menu
+- Access inventory through the game menu
 - Items can be used to care for your pet

 ## Parental Controls